rmnavr/wy/README.md

 # On the TODO list

-**Wy and wy2hy are fully documented and fully usable.**

-On the TODO list:
-* Make TAB length configurable (currenlty TAB is hardcoded to be 4 spaces wide)
+* Make TAB length configurable (currently TAB is hardcoded to be 4 spaces wide)
   > for now convert tabs to spaces before transpiling
   > if you want tabs to be of another lenghs
-* Allow unicode chars in names
+* Allow unicode chars in names (currently parser ignores them)
+* Forbid orphan brackets (currently parser ignores them)
-* Shebang line recognition
+* Add shebang line recognition
 * Test on Linux (infamous `\n` vs `\n\r` issue)

 <!-- __________________________________________________________________________/ }}}1 -->